Skip to Content

 Arizona – it is law that riders under 18 have to wear protective headgear

-Arkansas – children under 11 can ride an ATV with supervision, those over 12 can legally ride an ATV
+Arkansas – children under 11 can ride an ATV with supervision, and those over 12 can legally ride an ATV

 California – children under 14 can ride as long they are physically tall enough to reach the controls